 My name is Michael Duggan and I am a full-time counselor and professor here at College of DuPage.
 I have been in community college education for almost fifteen years now and have loved every minute.
 Professional highlights include:

 - Successfully writing and having published my first book: "First Class Support for College Students on the Autism Spectrum: Practical Advice for College Counselors and Educators".
 Available from Jessica Kingsley Publishers in 2017.
-For more information, click here.
+More information

-- Earning my Masters degree in Rehabilitation (Disability) Counseling in 1997 (to read more about Rehabilitation Counseling, click here or you can watch a video on the topic here) and then my Ed.D. degree in Community College Leadership in 2010, focusing my research on community college students with disabilities.
+- Earning my Masters degree in Rehabilitation (Disability) Counseling in 1997 (read more about Rehabilitation Counseling or watch a video on Rehabilitation Counseling) and then my Ed.D. degree in Community College Leadership in 2010, focusing my research on community college students with disabilities.

 - Serving as a counselor and coordinator of the second largest community college Disability Services office in Oregon that provided services to people with disabilities for over six years.
-For a link to my doctoral dissertation, click here.
+Read doctoral dissertation.

 - Being elected as the President of the Oregon Association on Higher Education and Disability (ORAHEAD), representing all disability programs at colleges throughout the state in 2000.
-For more information on ORAHEAD, click here.
+Read more information on ORAHEAD

 - Being honors at a community college graduation ceremony as an "instrumental counselor" by that year's outstanding Student of the Year (2004) at College of DuPage (COD).